ceomacharia/60_days_IOT_challenge/README.md

 We ramp brightness up to 255 (full glow), then fade it back down to 0 (off), like a soft breath.

+🎵 Day 5: Buzzer Sound + Tone Control
+Today, the silence broke.
+The circuit spoke.
+No more blinking—we gave the board a voice.
+Using a passive piezo buzzer, we tapped into sound, rhythm, and pure vibe.

+🔧 Components Used
+Arduino Uno

+1 x Passive piezo buzzer

+1 x 100Ω resistor (optional)

+Breadboard + jumper wires

+⚙️ Circuit Wiring

+Component	Arduino Pin
+Buzzer (+)	D8
+Buzzer (–)	GND
+Passive buzzers need frequency input to make sound—so we control the pitch using tone().

+🧠 What I Learned
+Using tone() to generate specific frequencies (Hz = pitch)

+Turning digital signals into audio output

+How noTone() stops sound

+Basic sequencing = building blocks of a melody

+You can literally make your Arduino sing in accents 🎤